MrLixm/MrLixm.github.io/site/src/.doc/index.rst

 rst directives
 ==============

-In extent to the builtin rst directives ( https://docutils.sourceforge.io/docs/ref/rst/directives.html ), we provides additional directives, or edit the existing ones.
+In extent to the builtin rst directives ( https://docutils.sourceforge.io/docs/ref/rst/directives.html ), we provide additional directives, or edit the existing ones.

 Here is a quick directive's glossary as reminder: